jaumecapdevila/jaumecapdevila/README.md

 ### Hey, I'm Jaume! 👋

 Hi there!
-My name is Jaume and I'm a Software Engineer from Barcelona currently enjoying my time at [Magento](https://magento.com/).
+My name is Jaume and I'm a Software Engineer from Barcelona.

+Currently enjoying my time at [Magento](https://magento.com/).

 ### About me 👨‍💻